artaset/expanding_gallery/README.md

 Feel free to use this reposotory for free!

+Follow the instructions in the file (instruction.txt) to use it in your html webpage.

 # Instructions

 To use simply insert a link to the css in the header ex: <link href='expanding_gallery/exp_gallery.css' rel='stylesheet'>